apptension/developer-handbook/Technical Guide/Senior/DevOps Developer.md

 ### AWS ECR

 *   [ ] You know how to create a registry
-*   [ ] You know how to upload a docker image to a registry
+*   [ ] You know how to upload a Docker image to a registry
 *   [ ] You know how to define an IAM policy of a registry to allow pull/push to a specific user or role
 *   [ ] You know how to log into the ECR registry using aws-cli